 • If the complaint is not resolved at the workplace, the victim can approach the labour authorities or the police, depending on the nature and severity of the harassment.

-• In extreme cases, victims can file a civil suit or criminal complaint as per the relevant sections of the Indian Penal Code.
+• In extreme mental harassment cases, victims can file a civil suit or criminal complaint as per the relevant sections of the Indian Penal Code.